YankeSoftware/langmanus/README.md

 [English](./README.md) | [简体中文](./README_zh.md) | [日本語](./README_ja.md)

-> Come From Open Source, Back to Open Source
+> Your intelligent AI system for complex tasks

-LangManus is a community-driven AI automation framework that builds upon the incredible work of the open source community.
-Our goal is to combine language models with specialized tools for tasks like web search, crawling, and Python code execution, while giving back to the community that made this possible.
+This is a highly optimized version of LangManus, a community-driven AI automation framework that combines the power of language models with specialized tools and a simple memory system.
+Built upon the incredible work of the open source community, this version focuses on efficiency, reliability, and independence from third-party services.

+## Key Features

+LangManus includes several important features:

+- **Local LLM Integration**: Uses [LM Studio](https://lmstudio.ai/) for local model inference
+- **Privacy-Focused Search**: Uses Brave Search API, prioritizing privacy
+- **Simple Memory System**: Built-in memory system for retaining context between sessions
+- **Complete Local Operation**: All components can run locally for maximum privacy and control
+- **Multi-agent Workflows**: Orchestrated team of specialized agents to tackle complex tasks
+- **Memory Integration**: Context-aware conversations with memory capabilities
+- **Tool Integration**: Web search, coding, and other capabilities
+- **System Diagnostics**: Comprehensive checks for all system components
+- **RLHF Integration**: Collect and utilize user feedback to improve responses

 ## Demo